Identity

 • The adapter layer translates service calls to the external IAM system.

-3. Authentication Flow
+3. Authentication flow

 • Client applications authenticate using OAuth2.